doecode/doecode/CONTRIBUTING.md

 # Guide to Contributing

 Contributions to this project are welcome.
-All contributiors agree to the following:
+All contributors agree to the following:
 - You have permission and any required rights to submit your contribution.
 - Your contribution is provided under the license of this project and may be redistributed as such.
 - All contributions to this project are public.